-Costs of emotional traumas or other psychological injuries are often covered under workers’ comp—as long as they are a result of a physical injury.
+Costs of emotional traumas or other psychological injuries are often covered under workers’ compensation—as long as they are a result of a physical injury.
 You might be able to file for compensation for mental health treatment and other expenses related to emotional damages.

-The Insurance Company Might Make It Difficult To Get the Benefits You Deserve
+The Insurance Company Might Make It Difficult to Get the Benefits You Deserve

 Although workers’ compensation should cover the cost of any injuries you suffer on your job, the insurance companies don’t always make it easy.
 Insurance companies don’t like to pay out much on any type of claim because they care most about their bottom line.
 They might use tactics like: